justin-carver/Squrl/README.md

 # Squrl

-Squrl, Secure Quick URL, is a URL shortening service that offers secure 100% client-side end-to-end encryption.
+Squrl, Secure Quick URL, is a URL shortening service that offers secure 100%, client-side end-to-end encryption.

+The goal is to create an application that encrypts all incoming URL data before storing it.

 ## Stack